 On behalf of Free Speech For People, I write in strong support of SF3's provisions banning corporate political spending by foreign-influenced corporations.
-(We do recommend one technical amendment, discussed on page 2 below.)
 This testimony includes a memorandum explaining the legal and factual framework for this portion of the bill; frequently asked questions; and attached expert analyses by experts in constitutional law, corporate governance, and campaign finance.